Maury

 CHV Board Meetings

-Regular Meetings of the Capitol Hill Village Board are held the 2nd Tuesday of odd months virtually from 4-6 pm.
+Regular Meetings of the Capitol Hill Village Board are held the 2nd Tuesday of odd months from 4-6 pm.
 CHV members and the community may observe meetings.
 For a list of Board committees, committee chairs, and current members, please click here.